rosmo-robot/rosmo-robot.github.io/build.md

 Introduction
 ============

+This documentation is very work in progress. (obviously)

 Rosmo Robot aims to level the STEM playing field globally and create a future generation of STEM innovators and technology leaders.